 5. Luxury Handbags

 Although celebrities can afford to spend thousands on designer bags thanks to the massive paychecks they earn, they usually don’t have to — they’re often gifted the hottest, priciest bags for free.
 The Kardashian sisters often take to social media to show off the luxury designer items that have been sent to them, often courtesy of the designers themselves.
-In a February Snapchat, Khloé Kardashian gave viewers a peek at all the goodies she had recently received in the mail, which included a number of high-end handbags with price tags to match.
+In the past, Khloé Kardashian has given her Snapchat followers a peek at all the goodies she had recently received in the mail, which included a number of high-end handbags with price tags to match.
 A custom Judith Leiber clutch that was sent to her is valued at $10,000, and the three Louis Vuitton handbags she received are valued at $5,500 or more each, the Daily Mail estimates.

 6. High-End Clothes